Recycling plastic bags. Acceptance of plastic bags for recycling. Bonus: the simplest device for cutting plastic bottles

 Foamed polyethylene (polyethylene foam, PP)

-Foamed PP polyethylene products are obtained using a foaming technology with a special mixture.
+Products made from PP foamed polyethylene are produced using foaming technology with a special mixture.

 Chlorosulfonated polyethylene (CSP)